tomer00/XeCrypt/README.md

 ### Installation

 1. Clone this repository or download the latest release from the [Releases](https://github.com/tomer00/XeCrypt/releases) page.
-2. Extract the downloaded zip file and enter `XeCrypt` folder.
+2. Extract the downloaded zip file and enter the `XeCrypt` folder.
 3. Run `XeCrypt.jar` with Java:

 ```bash